qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 I will likely be posting about this algorithm and library more as the library and my understanding continues developing.
 https://github.com/mridulsar/DurrHoyerLibrary

+## TL;DR

+The Dürr-Høyer algorithm takes an unsorted table of integers and finds the minima in Big-O(sqrt(N)) N being the # of elements in the table
+-
+Open Source Implementation is going smoothly, understanding the Dürr and Høyer paper [(1)] was and is the most difficult challenge.
+-
+There is a python host file and two Q# circuits.
+One circuit applies the Quantum Minimum Searching Algorithm and another circuit intializes our register as described in 'A quantum algorithm for finding the minimum'[(1)]
+-
+The most intersting part of the algorithm is the initializing of the register and applying the quantum exponential searching algorithm [(2)] to the register.
+-
+If you would like to contribute to this project or just want to learn more head over to: https://github.com/mridulsar/DurrHoyerLibrary
+-

 ### My Background
 I began my journey from math to computers through my passion for ML algorithms, where I stumbled upon quantum computing.
 I was instantly pulled in by the elegant algorithms and proposed efficiency.